Narus Inc.

 Narus Inc. was a software company and vendor of big data analytics for cybersecurity.

 History

 In 1997, Ori Cohen, Vice President of Business and Technology Development for VDONet, founded Narus with Stas Khirman in Israel.
 Presently, they are employed with Deutsche Telekom AG and are not members of Narus' executive team.
 In 2010, Narus became a subsidiary of Boeing, located in Sunnyvale, California.
 In 2015, Narus was sold to Symantec.

 Management

 In 2004, Narus employed former Deputy Director of the National Security Agency, William Crowell as a director.
-From the Press Release announcing this:

 Narus software

 Narus software primarily captures various computer network traffic in real-time and analyzes results.

 Before 9/11 Narus built carrier-grade tools to analyze IP network traffic for billing purposes, to prevent what Narus called "revenue leakage".
 Post-9/11 Narus added more "semantic monitoring abilities" for surveillance.

 Mobile

 Narus provided Telecom Egypt with deep packet inspection equipment, a content-filtering technology that allows network managers to inspect, track and target content from users of the Internet and mobile phones, as it passes through routers.
 The national telecommunications authorities of both Pakistan and Saudi Arabia are global Narus customers.